-A school that is denied accreditation or reaccreditation may appeal that judgment in the following manner:
+A school that is denied accreditation or re-accreditation may appeal that judgment in the following manner:

-- A letter of appeal should be addressed to the SAES Executive Director, who will notify the chairperson of the SAES Standards Committee, the President of the Board of Directors, the visiting team leader, SAES Representative, and Director of Accreditation.
-A review of the appeal will be scheduled as soon as possible. - If a satisfactory agreement cannot be reached following discussion and informal review by the above listed individuals, the matter will be referred to the Board of Directors for consideration. - It is the prerogative of the Board of Directors to convene a separate Review Committee if it so chooses.
+A letter of appeal should be addressed to the SAES Executive Director, who will notify the chairperson of the SAES Standards Committee, the President of the SAES Board of Trustees, the visiting team leader (when the appeal follows an accreditation decision made after an On-Site

+- Visit), and the SAES Representative and/or Director of Accreditation.
+A review of the appeal will be scheduled in a timely fashion. - 2.
+If, following discussion and informal review by the above listed individuals, the school remains dissatisfied, the matter will be referred to the SAES Board of Trustees for consideration. - 3.
+At the discretion of the SAES Board of Trustees, a separate Review Committee may be convened.
 Either the Standards Committee or the Review Committee could call for another visit to the school by three members with experience related to the issue in question.
-The head of the host school and the Board of Directors would mutually agree upon the members for the special visit.
-At least one of the three members must be a member of the Board of Directors.
+At least one of the three members must be a member of the SAES Board of Trustees.
 The visit should take place within three months from the denial of accreditation.
-All costs involved as part of the review including travel, lodging, and meals for the visiting team are borne by the appealing school. - A report will be submitted in a timely fashion to the Board of Directors for its final decision. - The school will be notified in writing of the final decision of the Board of Directors.
-The notice will include specific statements regarding accreditation or denial of accreditation. - The appropriate state agency and diocese will be notified.
+All costs involved as part of the review, including travel, lodging, and meals for the visiting team, are borne by the appealing school. - 4.
+A report will be submitted in a timely fashion to the SAES Board of Trustees for its final decision. - 5.
+The school will be notified in writing of the final decision of the SAES Board of Trustees.
+The notice will include specific statements regarding accreditation or denial of accreditation. - 6.
+The appropriate state agency and diocese will be notified.